yangymargaret/REUNION/README.md

     'extension' represents the file format.
 ReDiscover supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz;

-- --atac_meta: the filename of the ATAC-seq read count matrix of the metacells, default = -1.
+- --atac_meta: the file path of the ATAC-seq read count matrix of the metacells, default = -1.

-- --rna_meta: the filename of the RNA-seq read count matrix of the metacells, default = -1.
+- --rna_meta: the file path of the RNA-seq read count matrix of the metacells, default = -1.

   If atac_meta or rna_meta is specified, ReDiscover will not use the 'input_dir' parameter to locate the ATAC-seq data or RNA-seq data of the metacells, respectively.